Home > Storage + Organization > Baskets + Catchalls > Slightly Slouchy Round Storage Baskets

 “Stand up straight!”
 That admonition rang in my ears throughout my childhood.
 And, while I am grateful for my excellent posture, there are times when I like a little bit of a slouch.
 These cute round storage baskets are designed with three types of interfacing to help them hold their slightly soft shape.

 We’re big burlap fans here at Sew4Home.
-It’s such an interesting texture, and after years of being available only in varying shades of tan, you can now find it in lots of different colors.
+It’s such an interesting texture, and after years of being available only in varying shades of tan, you can now find it in a variety of different colors.
 It’s also easier to work with than you might think.
 Check out our article on working with specialty fabrics for a few tips about marking, cutting, sewing, and finishing the seam allowances.

 Mixing basic burlap with pretty cotton gives our slouchy baskets their decorator style.
 From our stash, we chose two beautiful fabrics from the Botanique collection by Joel Dewberry for FreeSpirit fabrics.
 This is an older collection that is no longer readily available, but the new options out there are endless.
 We do recommend selecting a fabric with bold color and a larger motif so the inner lining and fold-over band stand out against the burlap.